brenopessoa/diana-demos/diana-se/couchbase-demo/README.md

 **Couchbase**: Couchbase Server, originally known as Membase, is an open-source, distributed multi-model NoSQL document-oriented database software package that is optimized for interactive applications.

-To run this project a Cassandra instance is required, so you can use either a local instalation or using Docker.
+To run this project a couchbase instance is required, so you can use either a local instalation or using Docker.

 ## Manual instalation